texas-robocamp/texas-robocamp.github.io/tutorials/robot-programming/introduction.md

 ### Task 8.1

-Now that you know about `obstacleSensors()`, `Serial.print()`, and `one.lcdX`, let's write some code to see how they work.
+Now that you know about `obstacleSensors()`, `Serial.print()`, and `lcdX`, let's write some code to see how they work.
 Write a program that prints to both the serial monitor and the LCD screen every time one of the sensors detects an object.
+Have the program specifically print out "left", "right", or "both", depending on which sensors are activated.

+{% include tip.html content="Don't forget that `lcdX` is not an actual function name - `lcd1` and `lcd2` are the actual function names!" %}

 ## Moving the Car